 As I put together our binder and perfected it, I looked for resources to guide me through the process.
 Some books told you what you needed but didn’t give you a place to compile the information.
 There were spiralbound workbooks – but what were you supposed to do when the information changed?
 Buy a new book?
 Write crucial details in pencil?
 I knew it wouldn’t stay updated if I couldn’t easily replace the pages.

 So, slowly, I transformed our binder into a printable workbook.
-At 92-pages, it has 15 sections, each with a custom divider cover to keep things organized.
+At over 100-pages (don’t worry – some are dividers and duplicates!), it has 15 sections, each with a custom divider cover to keep things organized.
 (Some of these sections, like Military Information, I created just for others with the help of experts.)

 Now, when I need a new sheet for my kid’s medical info – like when we just changed pediatricians – I print one and swap it out.
 It keeps things so much neater and makes updating way easier.